Azerbaijan shares latest data on number of vaccinated citizens | News.az

 - Society

-Some 105,699 people were vaccinated against COVID-19 in Azerbaijan on Sept.
-1, the Operational Headquarters under the Azerbaijani Cabinet of Ministers said on Wednesday.
+Some 65,424 people were vaccinated against COVID-19 in Azerbaijan on Sept.
+15, the Operational Headquarters under the Cabinet of Ministers told News.Az.

 News.Az